Observational insights on the origin of giant low surface brightness galaxies: Spectroscopic and photometric data

 Fig.~\ref{profiles_u6614} shows the kinematics and stellar population profiles for GMOS-N and SCORPIO observations of \U6614.
 The kinematics in the inner region of \U6614 is also very complex.
-The motion of the ionised gas is different from that of the stellar population.
-In the innermost region ($R\leq5$~arcsec) the ionised gas does not rotate or even shows signs of counter-rotation.
-In contrast to \UGC1922, the inverted velocities are visible here only for one position angle $PA=296^{\circ}$ and are concentrated in the innermost region unlike in \UGC1382 where the counter-rotation of the gas is global.
+The motion of the ionized gas is different from that of the stellar population.
+In the innermost region ($R\leq5$~arcsec), the ionized gas does not rotate or even shows signs of counterrotation.
+In contrast to \UGC1922, the inverted velocities are visible here only for one position angle $PA=296^{\circ}$ and are concentrated in the innermost region unlike in \UGC1382 where the counterrotation of the gas is global.
 Hence, probably this feature traces the AGN-driven gas outflow noticed by \citet{Ramya2011} rather than a kinematically decoupled nuclear component.
-However, a high-resolution 2-dimensional velocity field is needed to draw firm conclusion.
+However, a high-resolution two-dimensional velocity field is needed to draw firm conclusion.
 The velocity dispersion measured from the [O\iii{}] line differs from that of H$\beta$, similarly to \N7589, where the AGN also can affect the kinematics.

-Another peculiarity of the ionised gas LOS velocity profile is a drop of the velocity on both sides from the centre at the radius of $\sim$30~arcsec, in the vicinity of the inner bright ring of the galaxy.
+Another peculiarity of the ionized gas LOS velocity profile is a drop of the velocity on both sides from the centre at the radius of $\sim$30~arcsec, in the vicinity of the inner bright ring of the galaxy.
 This drop manifests itself also in the velocity profile of stars.
 The change of the gradient of the velocity is similar to that often observed in galaxies with bars \citep[see, e.g][and references therein]{Saburovaetal2017}.
 It is possible that the ring we see in UGC~6614 is a resonant ring.
 It could be oval, elliptical ring in which elliptical streamlines occur and non-circular motions show themselves in the decrease of the LOS velocity.
 Possibly, there was a weak bar in UGC~6614 before, which aided in accumulation of the material in the ring.

-\citet{McGaugh2001} also obtained ionised gas LOS velocity profile of \UGC6614 in the H$\alpha$ line from the long-slit observations at $PA=108^{\circ}$.
-In the inner region of their profiles one can see the hint of the change of the velocity gradient.
-The rotation curve obtained in current paper is in a good agreement with their data -- showing rotation velocity amplitude of $\sim 200$ \kms and the minimum at 10~kpc (see Fig. \ref{massmod_u6614}).
+\citet{McGaugh2001} also obtained ionized gas LOS velocity profile of \UGC6614 in the H$\alpha$ line from the long-slit observations at $PA=108^{\circ}$.
+In the inner region of their profiles, one can see the hint of the change of the velocity gradient.
+The rotation curve obtained in current paper is in a good agreement with their data -- showing rotation velocity amplitude of $\sim 200$ \kms and the minimum at 10~kpc (see Fig. \ref{profiles_u6614}).